Derivation of the Navier–Stokes equations: Continuity equations

-A continuity equation (or conservation law) is an integral relation stating that the rate of change of some integrated property φ defined over a control volume Ω must be equal to what amount is lost or gained through the boundaries Γ of the volume plus what is created or consumed by sources and sinks inside the volume.
+A continuity equation (or conservation law) is an integral relation stating that the rate of change of some integrated property φ defined over a control volume Ω must be equal to the rate at which it is lost or gained through the boundaries Γ of the volume plus the rate at which it is created or consumed by sources and sinks inside the volume.
 This is expressed by the following integral continuity equation:

 where u is the flow velocity of the fluid, n is the outward-pointing unit normal vector, and s represents the sources and sinks in the flow, taking the sinks as positive.

 The divergence theorem may be applied to the surface integral, changing it into a volume integral:

 Applying the Reynolds transport theorem to the integral on the left and then combining all of the integrals:

 The integral must be zero for any control volume; this can only be true if the integrand itself is zero, so that:

 From this valuable relation (a very generic continuity equation), three important concepts may be concisely written: conservation of mass, conservation of momentum, and conservation of energy.
 Validity is retained if φ is a vector, in which case the vector-vector product in the second term will be a dyad.